Ocean Observing

 Austin, TX

-Developing the Sunfish, an autonomous underwater vehicle capable of exploring and mapping underwater environments
+Developing the Sunfish, an autonomous underwater vehicle capable of exploring and mapping underwater environments.

 Scripps Institution of Oceanography -Sandin Lab